msprev/panzer/README.rst

                 filter:
                     - run: deemph.py

-Style settings can be overridden inside a document by adding the appropriate field outside a style definition:
+Style settings can be overridden by adding the appropriate field outside a style definition in the document’s metadata block:

 .. code:: yaml

+    ---
+    style: Letter
     filter:
         - run: deemph.py
     commandline:
         - latex-engine: "`xelatex`"
+    ...

 Installation
 ============